 How to Import Your List in GetResponse

-If you have an existing mailing list with other marketing solutions, the first thing you may want to do is to import your contact list.
+If you have an existing mailing list with other marketing solutions, you may first want to import your contact list.

 This is easy to complete in Getresponse.

-Log into your account and first, create a list.
+Log into your account, and first, create a list.
 Your list name can be anything of your choice.
-But makes it relevant to the list interest.
+But it makes it relevant to the list’s interest.

-This will helps you in the future to remember why you create the list and help in creating the right message to the right audience.
+This will help you in the future to remember why you created the list and help in creating the right message for the right audience.

-After creating your first list, click on “Add contact” button on the page.
+After creating your first list, click the “Add contact” button on the page.

-It will take you to this page where you have two options to choose from on how to import your list.
+It will take you to this page, where you have two options on how to import your list.

-Your contact will be added to the list you’ve just created.
+Your email subscribers will be added to the list you’ve just created.

-Now that your first Getresponse list is ready, the next thing you’d want to do is to create a web form to start capturing more email subscribers.
+Now that your first Getresponse list is ready, you’d want to create a web form to capture more email subscribers.

-Let’s see how easy or difficult it could be creating forms in Getresponse…
+Let’s see how easy or difficult it could be to create forms in Getresponse…

 This is something I like about Getresponse web forms.

-It is easy to use and offer many options to create the right web form for your blog message.
+It is easy to use and offers many options to create the right web form for your blog message.

 As an advanced form builder, Getresponse offers a drag and drops form builder.
-The interface is user-friendly, clean, and makes the process easy to follow even for beginners.
+The interface is user-friendly and clean, making the process easy to follow, even for beginners.

-When this line is written, there are four-ways to create your web forms in Getresponse.
+When writing this line, there are four ways to create your web forms in Getresponse.

 The List Builder Wizard is the easiest way to get your forms up and running in minutes.
-But this is only good if you’re creating embed web forms.
+But this is only good if you’re creating embedded web forms.

 There are 220 predesigned email form templates ready to use.
-180 landing pages templates, 700 web forms templates, 40 marketing funnels templates, and 5,000 stock photos to choose from.
+180 landing page templates, 700 web form templates, 40 marketing funnel templates, and 5,000 stock photos.

 Each of these form templates can be customized to fit your website needs.
 Also, the form templates come in different sizes, formats, industries, and types.

-Here is a couple of web forms I have created inside Getresponse app for this blog.
+I have created a couple of web forms inside the Getresponse app for this blog.

-The sign up form on this blog homepage was created inside Getresponse.
-And the sticky sidebar web form also created with Getresponse.
+The sign-up form on this blog homepage was created inside Getresponse and the sticky sidebar web form.
 Though, I use another WordPress plugin to make it sticky.
 That’s not part of the Getresponse features.

-This web form image below was also created with Getresponse too.
-Consider I am not anywhere a graphics designer, I would have done better.
+The web form in the image below was also created with Getresponse too.
+I would have done better because I am not a graphics designer anywhere.

-The list builder apps are more advanced and allow you to create any type of web form.
-Whether you want to create popup forms, scroll form, top-notification bar form, download box, exit pop up, shake box, image box, etc.
+The list builder apps are more advanced and allow you to create any web form.
+Whether you want to create popup forms, scroll forms, top-notification bar forms, download boxes, exit pop up, shake the box, image boxes, etc.

-Getresponse list builder apps allow you to create any of these marketing forms in minutes.
-You don’t have to be a tech-guru to create any of these forms.
+Getresponse list builder apps allow you to create any marketing forms in minutes.
+You don’t have to be a tech guru to create any of these forms.

 Getresponse Pricing and Plans

-Here are the four plans on the Getresponse website:
+Here are the four plans on the website:

-As you go beyond 1,000 contacts in your list, the price goes higher.
+The price goes higher as you go beyond 1,000 contacts in your list.

-In regard to the Max plan, this is a dedicated pricing plan for a large email contact list.
-You’ll need to contact the Getresponse support team to discuss your needs, list size, and request for a demo and negotiate the price.
+Regarding the Max plan, this is a dedicated pricing plan for a large email contact list.
+You’ll need to contact the Getresponse support team to discuss your needs, list size, request a demo, and negotiate the price.

 Key Differences in Plans and Features

-All the Getresponse plans cover the basics of email marketing anyone could needs.
+All the Getresponse plans cover the basics of email marketing anyone could need.
 But there are marketing features that set each plan apart from the other.

-This is something you may want to go through to decide what plans best fits your marketing needs.
+You may want to review this to decide what plans best fit your marketing needs.

-The core features of the basic plan which is also covered in the other 3 plans include:
+The core features of the basic plan, which are also covered in the other 3 plans, include the following: